 Therefore, to retrieve the upper bound on the discrete solution, the condition

-as to be satisfied.
+has to be satisfied.
 Note in the previous equation that we have considered the case $\vp_j^\kk-\vp_i^\kk >0$ since in the other case the bound will be satisfied trivially.
-Then, subtracting $n_i^k$ to both sides of the previous inequality, we obtain
+Then, subtracting $n_i^k$ from both sides of the previous inequality, we obtain

-and we retrieve the same condition than before with a strict inequality.
+and we retrieve the same condition as before with a strict inequality.